 Depending on the culture and the country of origin: Babka, Brioche, Kugelhopf, Kuchen, Kokosh.
 The name seems derived from Baba, or grandmother.
 Recipes vary only slightly, and whatever you call it, you will be crazy about it!
-My babka version (scroll down) is streamlined and nondairy.
-My babka fillings are very easy to make, so try a different filling for each.
+My dough (scroll down) is streamlined and nondairy, except of course in the case of cheese babka.
+My fillings are very easy to make, so try a different filling for each.

-Hence the store-bought babka craze, and the plethora of queries that rush to everyone’s mind about store-bought babka: What brand is the best, who makes the most authentic version, the best dough, the most ethereal texture, the most delicious filling, the most accurate dough/filling ratio, the most ideal sweetness level, the greatest number of layers, the best topping, the tenderest crumb, the most exciting shape.
+Hence the store-bought babka battle, and the plethora of somewhat contentious queries that rush to everyone’s mind about the store-bought variety: What brand is the best, who makes the most authentic version, the best dough, the most ethereal texture, the most delicious filling, the most accurate dough/filling ratio, the most ideal sweetness level, the greatest number of layers, the best topping, the tenderest crumb, the most exciting shape.
 The filling talk alone is enough to make you dizzy: too much, too little, just enough, what brand chocolate, how much cinnamon, lemon peel or no peel, nuts or no nuts, raisins or no raisins.